The New Commercial Landscape for CBD

 So, what were the rules on CBD products prior to last week’s Food Standards Agency (FSA) announcement?
 For instance, the January 2019 FSA position, we’ve had the European Commission weighing in designating CBD as oral food.

-As you say, in January 2019, the European Food Safety Authority announced that CBD extracts were a novel food and therefore businesses needed to complete an application and authorization process before they could get their goods on the market in practice.
+As you say, in January 2019, the European Food Safety Authority announced that CBD extracts were a novel food and therefore businesses needed to complete an application and authorisation process before they could get their goods on the market in practice.
 However, that was largely ignored and there are lots of products out in the market.
 The Food Standards Agency later on in 2019 made a short announcement saying they they accepted the findings of the EFSA for the enforcement of CBD products.
 But there was some chaos and confusion in the market in practice.

 Prior to speaking I counted 22 products in Superdrug with CBD in the title and then Boots had almost around 85 with everything from muscle gel, body butter and a barber face mask, you can find it in so many products.
 Were people paying attention to these rulings when they came out last year?